openscoring/openscoring/README.md

 The request body is a PMML document (indicated by content-type header `text/xml` or `application/xml`).

-The response body is a JSON serialized form of an `org.openscoring.common.ModelResponse` object that represents the current state of the model.
+The response body is a JSON serialized form of an `org.openscoring.common.ModelResponse` object.

 Response status codes:
 * 200 OK.
 The model was updated.